yuzd610/Neural-Langevin-Machine/README.md

 ## Contact

-If you have any questions or issues with the code, please feel free to open an issue on this repository or contact us at `yuzd610@163.com`.
+If you have any questions or issues with the code, please feel free to open an issue on this repository or contact us at `yuzd610@163.com`.The updated code is in branches